 If you do have good quality possessions to give away, and you’d like to support UnitingWorld, we suggest you raise funds through a garage sale or church bric-a-brac stall.
 If you’re tech-savvy, you can use E-bay or Gumtree to sell pre-loved possessions and donate the proceeds.

-The funds received is categorised in our books, by the purpose for which it was intended, which would generally be a program theme or a region which we work in.
-These funds will then be used to fund projects which aligns with these categories.
+When we receive donations, we record the purpose for which it was intended.
+This is generally a program theme or a region where we work.
+These funds are then used to fund projects which fit within these categories.

 If you have a passion to see UnitingWorld’s work continue, leaving a bequest ensures that the values you hold most deeply will live on through the work of others after your death.
 Contact us on 1800 998 122 or firstname.lastname@example.org and an experienced member of our team will be in touch.

-A regular gift to UnitingWorld is one of the best ways you can help our partners to plan and achieve their goals, knowing they can rely on funds long term.
-It’s the easiest way to make a donation to ensure.
+A regular gift to UnitingWorld is one of the best ways you can help our partners to plan and achieve their goals.
+Knowing they can rely on funds long term helps them plan efficiently.
+Knowing we can rely on you also saves us fundraising costs.
+It’s the easiest way to make a donation count twice.
 Visit here to learn more and get started!

 At UnitingWorld, we are always striving for efficiency and effectiveness.
-We are particularly grateful when our supporters let us know what they plan to give, ahead of time, because it lets plan with confidence.
-Making a pledge with us can be joining our regular giving program (see below); committing your congregation to raising a certain amount for us each year; or letting us know that you’ve remembered us in your will.
+We are particularly grateful when our supporters tell us what they plan to give ahead of time, because it lets us plan with confidence.
+You can make a pledge by joining our regular giving program (see below); committing your congregation to raising a certain amount for us each year; or letting us know that you’ve remembered us in your will.
 Anything that allows to plan for the future and save on fundraising, has almost double the value to us.

 We take systematic precautions to prevent fraud and corruption, and have procedures to discover and deal with it promptly and decisively if it is detected.